daigotanaka/daigotanaka.github.io/how-to-get-out-of-an-impossible-situation.md

 The phone had slipped further down from where it was originally stuck.
 The conductor went under the seat, saw the phone, and grabbed it.
-The next moment, I was standing in one piece by the train.
-My phone was on left hand.
+The next moment, I was standing outside the train.
+My phone was on the left hand.
 At least I thanked the conductor and apologized the spectator passengers for the slight delay I caused.

 End of story.